argyle77/tensorPattern/README.txt

 file in the build directory, editing the ImageName value in one of the *.now save files, and then loading that pattern into memory using <ctrl> <shift> 0-9 a-z.
 Pattern sets can be edited live or in the alternate preview window.
 The controls operate on the currently (green) highlighted preview.
+Pattern load, copy, and program exit operations cause overwritten pattern sets to be auto- saved to backup files.

 If Tensor topology has changed, the IP addresses for the sections can be edited in tensorIP.map, and if necessary, the pixels themselves can be remapped using